AudioCommons/ac-mediator/README.md

 Mediator component of the Audio Commons Ecosystem.

-**NOTE:** What's hosted here is work in progress, no functional component is provided yet.
+**Note:** What's hosted here is work in progress, no functional component is provided yet.

 # Development